Global Security and Public Policy

 Join an international cohort of policy and security professionals dedicated to advancing their expertise in threat analysis, policy innovation, and decision-making practices.
 Upon completion of the program, participants will earn an executive certificate in Global Security and Public Policy from Florida International University.

 Seating is limited.
-Program will be held in English and Spanish with simultaneous translation as needed.
+Program will be held in English with simultaneous translation as needed.

 Who Should Attend?